 You don’t understand.
 Keynes is dead.
 Dead.

 There is a sense in which Europe snuck up on the Conservatives while they were engaged in a different battle.
 This is borne out in Hearts and Minds, which briskly recounts this battle from inception to conclusion.
-In the third chapter of the book (‘The Intellectual Origins of Thatcherism’) Letwin characterises the practical application of Thatcher’s ideology as a fight over the size of the state:
+In the third chapter of the book (‘The Intellectual Origins of Thatcherism’) Letwin describes the practical application of Thatcher’s ideology as a fight over the size of the state:

 [t]he question was not how far the state could intervene to rescue the least advantaged from the conditions that destroyed their life chances.
 The question was, instead, how far the state should intervene to support (or, those on our side of the argument insisted, to fail to support and to succeed only in constraining) the majority of the population.”
 (7)